qw-ctf/ktx-mapping/packaging.md

   adding: maps/schloss.lit (deflated 56%)
   adding: locs/schloss.loc (deflated 81%)

 # Append the zip file at the end of the bsp file.
+Note the different
+# paths for the bsp files here.
+Don't output to the same destination
+# as the original bsp file.
 $ cat maps/schloss.bsp schloss.zip > schloss.bsp

 # Verify content.